International Students: Key Issues Explained - June 2014Key Facts 12.5

-Yes, provided that they return at the end of their studies.
+Yes, provided that the majority return at the end of their studies.
 Students pay fees and contribute to local economies through their living expenses.
 They also take their expertise when they leave which benefits their home country.
 Once home, they are more likely to do business with Britain.
-However, if students stay on in the UK they add to our population growth and the pressure on our public services.
+In addition employers are able to recruit graduates with key skills into graduate level jobs.
+However, if students stay on in large numbers they add to our population growth and the pressure on our public services.

 There is evidence to suggest that students are staying on in significant numbers.
-In 2012 only 49,000 non-EU students left the country, which is just 36% of the average inflow in each of the previous five years.
+In 2013 only 50,000 non-EU students are estimated to have left the country, which is just one third of the average inflow in each of the previous five years.
 This suggests that large numbers of students are staying on either legally for work or marriage or illegally.
-Recent data released in November 2013 confirmed this trend.

 There is also clear evidence that the student route has abused by people whose real intention was to come to the UK to stay on and work illegally.
 A study by the National Audit Office estimated that, in the first year of the Points Based System, 40,000-50,000 individuals may have entered the UK on a student visa to work rather than study.

 A recent Home Office pilot study found that in India, Nigeria, the Philippines, Bangladesh and Burma, over 50% of applicants who were interviewed to assess their credibility would have failed – many on the grounds that the Entry Control Officer (ECO) was not convinced that they were genuine students and that they planned to remain in the UK only on a temporary basis.

 The Home Office has rolled out a substantial programme of interviews in high risk countries to deter abuse of the route.

 4. Why include students in net migration?